maptime-ams/animated-borders-d3js/README.md

 This is Maptime, and we need a Maptime logo! [_Maps for all forever!_](http://maptime.io/).
 And a better looking font

-Add CSS, which will load a webfont from the tutorial's `static` directory, and position the logo properly:
+Add CSS, which will load a webfont from the tutorial's `static` directory, and position the logo properly.
+Put this somewhere between the `<style> ... </style>` tags:

 ```css
 @font-face {